Coop25/js-word-guess/readme.md

 - `index.js` is the logic of the game and can be run using `node index.js`
   - this randomly selects a word from an array and uses inquirer to ask the user for a guess of a letter
-  - this uses the npm package [figlet](https://www.npmjs.com/package/figlet) for ascii text in the console to make the words look cool
+  - this uses the npm package [figlet](https://www.npmjs.com/package/figlet) and [colors](https://www.npmjs.com/package/colors) for colored ascii text in the console to make the words look cool